-17 Councilor Mahon noted the Charter calls for the vacancy to be declared, and that the Vice Chairman business on July 10, 2014.
-Those expressing interest would be interviewed by the Council on July 14,

-18 assumes the position of Chairman.
+Councilor Mahon noted the Charter calls for the vacancy to be declared, and that the Vice Chairman assumes the position of Chairman.

 Chairman Harrington noted the Charter does not include language specifying a procedure for filling the vacancy.
 A procedure, which has been utilized in the past calls for interested parties to submit a letter stating such interest to the Town Manager.
-Letters would have to be received no later than close of of July 17th, the Council would conduct a vote on who should fill the vacancy.
+Letters would have to be received no later than close of business on July 10, 2014.
+Those expressing interest would be interviewed by the Council on July 14, 2014 and July 15, 2014 dependent upon the number of applicants coming forward.
+During the meeting of July 17th, the Council would conduct a vote on who should fill the vacancy.